 (1) Each option is exercisable for one share of common stock.
-Vesting is over a four year period with 20% of the options vesting at the date of grant and an additional 20% vesting at each of the first four anniversaries of the date of grant.
-The exercise price of the options was \$35.00 per share, the fair market value on the date of grant of the options.
-Mr. Schuette was granted 11,500 options when he joined United.
+Vesting is over a four-year period with 20% of the options vesting at the date of grant and an additional 20% vesting at each of the first four anniversaries of the date of grant.
+The exercise price of the options was \$19.50 per share, the fair market value on the date of grant of the options.